wp-plugins/wp-symposium-toolbar/readme.txt

 * Protect all array_intersect() with check if the stored option is actually an array, to avoid PHP warnings
 * Narrow the output for the Export to this plugin options
-* Add checks to the Import: empty field, option name unrecognized, wrong option value, and error messages as appropriate
+* Add checks to the Import: empty field, unknown option name, wrong option value, and error messages as appropriate
 * Add error messages to the options page to warn admin of discrepancies in stored options for: arrays of roles, checkboxes, missing menus

 = 0.0.14. =